Tucker Carlson is leaving Fox News

 Carlson was Fox’s most popular personality, as well as the source of repeated controversies.
 He replaced Bill O’Reilly in Fox’s primetime lineup with his show “Tucker Carlson Tonight” in 2016.

-The announcement comes less than a week after Fox settled a $787.5 million defamation lawsuit by Dominion Voting Systems, for network’s 2020 election coverage.
+The announcement comes less than a week after Fox settled a $787.5 million defamation lawsuit by Dominion Voting Systems for the network’s 2020 election coverage.

 Dominion had argued Fox helped spread claims of election stealing, which producers, hosts and executives knew were false.